 Haworthias are well suited to containers, and their small size and tolerance of low humidity make them good houseplants.
 In pots or in the ground, provide sandy, fast-draining soil that is allowed to dry out between waterings.
 Protect from frost and hot sun.
 Acclimate nursery plants to the garden gradually, or the leaves may sunburn.
 Numerous species and hybrids make these variable plants popular with collectors.

-H. attenuata.
-Similar to H. fasciata, but inner leaf surface is dotted with white bumps.
+- Similar to Haworthia fasciata, but inner leaf surface is dotted with white bumps.